acacereswright/acacereswright.github.io/index.markdown

 ### Conference Posters

-* (recently accepted) "Who supports Bernie?
+* "Who supports Bernie?
 Analyzing identity and ideological variation of Bernie supporters on Twitter".
 Co-Authored with Kenneth Joseph, Stef M. Shuster, and Grant Bunn.
 To be presented at the 10th International Conference on Computational Social Science (IC2S2), July 2024.

 ### Academic